What Is an Acceptable Level of Safety (ALoS)

-Of course, each aviation service provider will need to establish what is “acceptable” at the onset of aviation SMS implementation.
-However, as safety management systems are an organic, “living” entity, the criteria for acceptable should change over time as:
+Of course, each aviation service provider will need to establish what is “acceptable” as they document their aviation SMS' risk management processes.
+However, as safety management systems are an organic, “living” entity, the criteria for acceptable may change over time as:

 - Current ALoS cannot be justified with safety data;